top of page

 Their Notes:

-• Improve our SEO rankings for five target keywords by the end of the year.
+• Improve SEO rankings for five target keywords by year-end.

-• We can reach one of the top three positions by gathering 10 high-quality backlinks and improving our content.
+• We can achieve top three positions by obtaining 10 high-quality backlinks and enhancing our content.

 SMART Goal:

-We will improve our SEO ranking in our primary 5 keywords to be at least in the top 3 placements on average.
-Doing so will generate more traffic and leads within the next three months.
+We will improve our SEO ranking for our five primary keywords to average at least in the top three positions within three months.
+This improvement will generate additional traffic and leads.

 Analysis: